rorygleeson/aws-transcribe-iotcore/esp32-device-code/README.md

 ### Step 1  Creating an AWS IoT device ###

-In the AWS IoT Core console, go to Manage -> Things.
+In the AWS IoT Core console, go to Manage -> Things

 Choose "Create Things"

 Choose "Create a single thing"

 Under "Specify thing properties" give the thing a name, for example ESP32-00001.
 Leave the remaining values set to their default.
 Click "Next".

 Under "Configure device certificate" select "Auto-generate a new certificate" and click "Next".

 Under "Attach policies to certificate" select create a new policy.

 Use this JSON for the policy and update REGION and ACCOUNT_ID with your region (example = ap-southeast-2) and your account ID (example = 501XXXXXX449).
 Paste this JSON into the policy.